theobald-software/kb.theobald-software.github.io/content/_xtract-universal/adf-integration-using-webservices.md

 ### About
-This article describes how Azure Data Factory can be used to trigger and automate SAP data movements with [Xtract Universal](https://theobald-software.com/en/xtract-universal/). <br>
+This article describes how Azure Data Factory can be used to trigger and automate SAP data movements using [Xtract Universal's](https://theobald-software.com/en/xtract-universal/) webservices. <br>
 Target audience: Customers who utilize Azure Data Factory (ADF) as a platform for orchestrating data movement and transformation. <br>

 {: .box-note}
 **Note:** The following is a suggestion of how a possible orchestration of Xtract Universal extractions from ADF could look like.
 It describes the basic principles for doing so.
 It is no best practice document or recommendation.

-### Prerequisites and assumptions
+### Prerequisites

 - You are familiar with Xtract Universal and have created a number of extractions.
 Read the [Getting Started with Xtract Univeral](https://help.theobald-software.com/en/xtract-universal/getting-started) help pages if required.
 - You have assigned a [push-destination](https://help.theobald-software.com/en/xtract-universal/destinations#pull-and-push-destinations) like Azure Blob Storage or Azure SQL Server, to the extractions.<br>